nengo/nengo-fpga/docs/supported_hw.rst

 ******************

 .. todo::
    Add pictures to supported hardware?
+(Use the ones Chris is using once cropped)

 The `PYNQ <https://store.digilentinc.com/pynq-z1-python-productivity-for-zynq/>`_ board is manufactured by Digilent and uses a ZYNQ 7020 FPGA paired with a dual core ARM Cortex A9.